 A credit card is very useful when you have to make large payments that appear out of the blue.
 For example, in case of sudden medical expenses, a credit card can come very handy.

-CPP India and OneAssist provide protection against theft or damage to the credit card, including 24 hours call service to block lost or stolen cards, credit card insurance and assistance in replacement of the card.
+CPP India and OneAssist provide protection against theft or damage to the credit card, including 24 hours call service to block lost or stolen cards, credit card insurance and assistance in the replacement of the card.

 Though the advantages are many, there are some cons of having a credit card that must be taken into consideration before applying for one: